Should my student get an academic tutor?

 Residence Halls.
 On many campuses, dorms have “Academic Support Residents” who can help students locate academic support on campus.
 An example is the University of Colorado’s “Academic Support Assistance Program,” which arranges free small-group peer tutoring upon request for students in its residence halls.

-Even with all of the above, there will be times when private tutoring makes sense for your daughter.
-Perhaps she started college without the adequate background in a certain subject and, despite going to office hours and study sessions, still struggles with comprehension.
+Even with all of the above, there will be times when private tutoring makes sense for your student.
+Perhaps she started college without adequate background in a certain subject and, despite going to office hours and study sessions, still struggles with comprehension.
 Even with good study habits, she may not be doing as well as she wants to achieve her goals.

 4. Ask your student how you can support her.

 If she decides to try a tutor, she should initiate the process (even if you are paying), hire the tutor, and make (and keep!) all appointments herself.
 Many college websites include a “tutor locator”; individual departments will also maintain lists of recommended tutors.
 Hourly rates vary and financial aid may be available.
-Ask your child if she has a plan for working with her tutor that includes time-limited goals, and discuss how tutoring fits into your overall family higher education budget.
+Ask your student if she has a plan for working with her tutor that includes time-limited goals, and discuss how tutoring fits into your overall family higher education budget.

 It can take a semester or two (or three…) for students to figure out how helpful office hours can be, and to realize that if they go to the regular Wednesday night study session they’ll see half their physics class there.
 It’s all part of each student’s personal journey to discover how she learns best.

 Did you enjoy reading this article?
 Sign up for UniversityParent’s weekly eNewsletter and purchase the Guide to Supporting Your Student’s Freshman Year for additional tips, insight, and to help your college student succeed.
 You may also add to the discussion and get feedback from fellow college parents by joining our Community Forum and College Parents’ Facebook group.